jlixander/albany_county_tax_assessment_2024/README.md

 * Census: https://www.census.gov/programs-surveys/acs/data/data-via-api.html

 __Limitations of the data:__
 The parsing method used in this study failed to capture every individual parcel in the tax assesment rolls.
-Consequently, only parcels that appear in the 2023 and 2024 parsed data results are included in the analysis.
+Consequently, only detectable parcels that appear in both the 2023 and 2024 results are included in the analysis.
+In addition, data exploration revealed that some detected parcels did not return other field values such as *Full Market Value* and *School Tax Value*.
+The total amount of parcels yielded by the parsing script is 28,963.
+Of these, 159 observations were removed due to lack of missing values.

 This approach ensures a consistent basis for comparing data across different segments and years, allowing for more accurate and reliable comparisons between populations and time periods.
-However, it is unknown whether the missing observations are due to an inherent property characteristic that makes it difficult for the parsing methodology to capture.
+However, it is unknown whether the missing observations are due to an inherent property characteristic which makes it difficult for the parsing methodology to capture.
 As such, there may be some bias in this analysis.

 The analyis will be updated if tabular datasets for both 2023 and 2024 property assessement rolls are made public.